dorkodu/sage/paper/4 -- Type System.md

 - #### Attributes

-    Each of which is a named key and yield a value *(optionally, a value of a specific type you want)*.
+    Each of which…

+    - represents a property of an Entity.
+    - is identified by a *string* name.
+    - yields a value.
+        - Optionally, a value of a desired type that is specified as a [constraint](#4.3).
+        - It is resolved by a function which takes the query object as a parameter, and returns the value.

 - #### Acts

-    Each of which is a named function that you can call in your query *(and arguments you give are passed to )*.
+    Each of which…

+    - represents a specific business logic related to an Entity type.
+    - is identified by a *string* name.
+    - is a function
+        - that can be called with a query *(And the query is passed as a parameter to it, just like an attribute resolver function.
+The only difference is that an act does not yield a value.)*.

 - #### Links

+    Each of which…

+    - represents a typed and directed *to-one (Entity)* or *to-many (Entity Collection)* relationship.

+        - An Entity/Entity Collection type that the link is connected to, must be specified.
-    Each of which is a named, typed and directed *to-one (Entity)* or *to-many (Entity Collection)* relationship between two entity types.
-They are like edges in a graph, where entity types are nodes.
+        - They are like edges in a graph, where entities are nodes.

-Entity values should be serialized as maps, where the queried attribute names are the keys and the result of evaluating the attribute is the value.

-All attributes, acts and links defined within an Entity type must not have a name which begins with "**@**" (at symbol), as this is used exclusively by Sage type system internals.
+    - is identified by a *string* name.
+    - is resolved by a function which takes the query object and the resolved entity as parameters, and returns an arguments map.
+        - Sage will use the returned arguments for querying the Entity type which the link points to.

 > #### Note
 >
 > Sage queries are **not hierarchical**.
 You request for entities individually.
 >
 > We want to handle every single entity separately.
 By doing so we try to provide as much granularity as possible.
 This becomes very useful if you think in terms of a *“knowledge graph”*, where you don’t embed relationships with other entities, instead you just give links to them.
 This is why Sage also has *links*.

 For example, a `Person` entity type could be described as **:**

-*— Just to clarify our examples to make them easily understandable, here we introduce this hypothetical, pseudo **SDL**; which we use only here and at the documentation for language-agnostic examples* :<br>
+*— Just to clarify our examples and make them easily understandable, here we introduce this hypothetical, pseudo **SDL**; which we use only here and at the documentation for language-agnostic examples* :

 [^SDL]: Schema Definition Language